wxsd-sales/custom-dial-macro/README.md

 - Automatically downloads a custom image for custom icons
 - Saves custom button a uses downloaded image as icon
-- Lets users enter dial infomration using a native text input prompt
+- Let's users enter dial information using a native text input prompt
 - Matches that dial string with an array of regular expression which can append digits or SIP domains before dialling.